Paducah, Kentucky

-Paducah (/pəˈduːkə/ pə-DOO-kə) is a home rule-class city in and the county seat of McCracken County, Kentucky, United States.
-The largest city in the Jackson Purchase region, it is located at the confluence of the Tennessee and the Ohio rivers, halfway between St. Louis, Missouri, to the northwest and Nashville, Tennessee, to the southeast.
-As of the 2020 census, the population was 27,137, up from 25,024 during the 2010 U.S. Census.
+Paducah (/pəˈduːkə/ pə-DOO-kə) is a home rule-class city in the Upland South, and the county seat of McCracken County, Kentucky, United States.
+The most populous city in the Jackson Purchase region, it is located in the Southeastern United States at the confluence of the Tennessee and the Ohio rivers, halfway between St. Louis, Missouri, to the northwest and Nashville, Tennessee, to the southeast.
+As of the 2020 census, the population was 27,137, up from 25,024 in 2010.
 Twenty blocks of the city's downtown have been designated as a historic district and listed on the National Register of Historic Places.

-Paducah is the hub of its micropolitan area, which includes McCracken, Ballard and Livingston counties in Kentucky and Massac County in Illinois.
+Paducah is the principal city of the Paducah metropolitan area, which includes McCracken, Ballard, Carlisle and Livingston counties in Kentucky and Massac County in Illinois.
+The total population of the metro area was 103,481 in 2020.
+The Paducah–Mayfield combined statistical area had a total population of 140,138.

 History

-Early history
+Early history and etymology

 Paducah was first settled as "Pekin" around 1821 by European Americans James and William Pore.
 The town was laid out by explorer and surveyor William Clark in 1827 and renamed Paducah.

 Although local lore long connected this name to an eponymous Chickasaw chief "Paduke" and his band of "Paducahs", authorities on the Chickasaw have since said that there was never any chief or tribe of that name, or anything like it.
 The Chickasaw language does not have related words.
 Instead, historians believe that Clark named the town for the Comanche people of the western plains.
 They were known by regional settlers as the Padoucas, from a Spanish transliteration of the Kaw word Pádoka or the Omaha Pádoⁿka.